wachtlerlab/Reg-MaxS/Readme.md

 Description
 ---

-Reg-MaxS : Registration of neuron morphologies based on maximization of spatial overlap
+**Reg-MaxS and Reg-MaxS-N: Algorithms for co-registration of pairs and groups of neuron morphologies based on maximization of spatial overlap**

-This algorithms had been discussed in detail in the following publication:
+These algorithms have been discussed in detail in the following publication:

 Kumaraswamy A., Kai K., Ai H., Ikeno H., Wachtler T. (2018).
 "Spatial registration of neuron morphologies based on maximization of volume overlap".
 In *BMC Bioinformatics*, DOI: [10.1186/s12859-018-2136-z](https://doi.org/10.1186/s12859-018-2136-z)

-This repository contains scripts for running Reg-MaxS and Reg-MaxS-N algorithms for registering pairs and groups of neuron morphologies based on maximizing spatial overlap.
+This repository contains scripts for running Reg-MaxS and Reg-MaxS-N algorithms for registering pairs and groups of neuron morphologies respectively.

 The algorithms are written in  Python and at the moment work only with SWC files.

-# Install
+# Installation

 With Conda (Linux or Windows):